 The ids of my trees are indicated in the duplicate image (and description) below.

-Number one indicates my Fagus sylvatica (Beech Tree), which is so far off camera, but you can see it in the first one of the photos above.
+Number one indicates my Beech Tree (whose Latin name is Fagus sylvatica), which is so far off camera, but you can see it in the first one of the photos above.
 It is at the far right wearing autumn colors.

 Meanwhile, Number two indicates my Japanese Larch (Larix Kaempferi), while number three references my Crabapple Tree and number four refer is referring to my 'Tamukeyama.'

 Trees as you most likely know are truly appreciated by birds and a few of the ones which grow here are featured in volume one the Words In Our Beak book series (pictured below):